 2. Stir the mixture, and let it cool down before covering with a cling film.
 Let the cling film touch the surface of the ganache to prevent air bubbles.

 3. Refrigerate the ganache for two hours or leave it at room temperature for five to six hours.
 Whisk the ganache for two minutes until spreadable.

-4. Once the Whipped White Chocolate Ganache is ready use it to decorate and fill your favorite desserts such as cakes, cupcakes, doughnuts, pies and more.
+4. Once the Whipped White Chocolate Ganache is ready use it to decorate and fill your favorite desserts like this Kinder Bueno Cake, cupcakes, doughnuts and more.

 Tips and Tricks

 - White chocolate: The key to a good ganache is good quality chocolate.
 Some good brands include Callebaut, Lindt, Ghirardelli and Godiva